tree-sitter-grammars/tree-sitter-query/README.md

-# tree-sitter-scheme
+# tree-sitter-query

-A tree-sitter parser for tree-sitter query files (scheme).
+A tree-sitter parser for tree-sitter query files (scheme-like).